Our Services

 Helpful Resources

-High-dose green tea extracts concentrate the antioxidant EGCG to levels that can overwhelm liver metabolism and cause oxidative stress, potentially leading to liver injury, especially in people with preexisting liver conditions, older adults, or those on certain medications.
-Brewed green tea in moderate amounts (2–4 cups daily) generally delivers a safe dose of EGCG, whereas supplements providing more than 300 mg per day carry significantly higher risks.
+High-dose green tea extract supplements can concentrate the antioxidant EGCG to levels that overwhelm liver metabolism, triggering oxidative stress and potential liver injury.
+Risk is highest for people with preexisting liver conditions, older adults, and those taking certain medications.
+Brewed green tea in moderate amounts (2–4 cups daily) generally provides a safe EGCG dose, while supplements exceeding 300 mg per day significantly increase the risk of liver damage.

 Green tea has a long history of use around the world, praised for its antioxidant properties and gentle lift of energy.
 Much of its benefit comes from a compound called EGCG (epigallocatechin gallate).
 However, when green tea is concentrated into high-dose extracts, concerns about liver toxicity and other side effects arise.
 This article explains what EGCG is, why high-dose green tea extracts can be risky, and how to use green tea safely.